 The SGs interface connects the databases in the VLR and the MME.
 The procedures described in the present document are used to co-ordinate the location information of UEs that are IMSI attached to both EPS and non-EPS services.
 The SGs interface is also used to convey some circuit switched related procedures via the MME.

 The basis for the interworking between a VLR and an MME is the existence of a SGs association between those entities per UE.
-The SGs association is only applicable to UEs with CS Fallback capability activated.
+The SGs association is applicable to UEs with CS Fallback capability activated and to UEs configured for SMS handling via the CS domain.

 The behaviour of the VLR and the MME entities related to the SGs interface are defined by the state of the SGs association for a UE.
-Individual states per SGs association, i.e. per UE with CS Fallback capability activated, are held at both the VLR and the MME.
+Individual states per SGs association, i.e. per UE are held at both the VLR and the MME.